 Shares are your company’s soul.
 Be gentle with it and always remember that, when and if the time for an exit comes, those shares will determine the amount you get paid.
 So you should only look for outside investments once you’ve proven the concept of your startup, when you already have a decent revenue with at least a 3-6 month track record.

 3. Business Incubators, Angel Investors Or Venture Capital?

 This one is really tough.
-I would always advice against partnerships too early on, as already stated.
+I would always advise against partnerships too early on, as already stated.
 The business world is much like the animal kingdom.
-Usually the small fish gets eaten by the giant shark, no matter how good the deal you’re offering.
-That’s just because this early in the game, you don’t really have that much leverage in order to negotiate an advantageous deal.
+Usually, the small fish gets eaten by the giant shark, no matter how good the deal you’re offering.
+That’s just because of this early in the game, you don’t really have that much leverage in order to negotiate an advantageous deal.

-If you do decide to partner with somebody, by all means try to go for somebody in the same industry.
-That is, if you’re in the online space, you don’t want to partner with venture capitalists who just care about quarter or yearly profits.
+If you do decide to partner with somebody, by all means, try to go for somebody in the same industry.
+That is, if you’re in the online space, you don’t want to partner with venture capitalists who just care about a quarter or yearly profits.

 You’ll want to do business with somebody who can actually add value, who can actually spend some time with you at least once a week and who knows his stuff in your startup’s niche.

 Business incubators and local angel investors are the best way to go.
 You’ll have more freedom, as opposed to working with a big investment fund.
 The term local is key, here.

 You’ll want to go looking for these people at your local university.
 According to Bob Tosterud, Freeman Chair for Entrepreneurial Studies at the University of South Dakota, angel investors are usually looking to invest in businesses started by bright young students.
 Approach the teachers, they usually either are personally involved in business endeavors, or they know somebody who is.